 This is a need-based federal grant awarded to undergraduates seeking a first undergraduate degree in an eligible program who have exceptional financial need.
 The award amount at TCL varies by enrollment and allocation.
-Priority is given to students with an Estimated Family Contribution (EFC) of "0" who apply for financial aid early.
+Priority is given to students with an Estimated Family Contribution (EFC) of "0" giving first consideration to students with an automatic zero as determined by the federal government.
 Limited funding is available in this program and funding is awarded on a first come-first served basis.
 Recipients are chosen based on EFC and application date, and funds are usually not available to late applicants.
 Initial awards are estimated based on the results of the FAFSA and assume a full time enrollment.
-Estimates may change if any criteria used to determine your eligibility, such as major, degree status, satisfactory progress, and income or family contribution changes.
+Estimates may change if any criteria used to determine your eligibility, such as program of study, degree status, satisfactory progress, and income or family contribution changes.
 Actual payment will not be determined until after the add/drop period has ended and classes have begun.
 The amount actually paid to you from the FSEOG will be prorated if you enroll for fewer than 12 credit hours in a given term.
 You must attend all of your classes on the first day of each term.
 If you are withdrawn for non-attendance prior to the actual payment of FSEOG funds, payment for the withdrawn class(es) will not be made.

-IRAO AND AFGHANISTAN SERVICE GRANTS
+IRAQ AND AFGHANISTAN SERVICE GRANTS